polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 >
 > You _can_ use `std` features in non-runtime components like `mock.rs` and `tests.rs` using
 > `[dev-dependencies]` _ONLY_.
 Specifics and examples of this are outside the scope of this
 > tutorial.
-Learn more about [substrate testing here](../../knowledgebase/runtime/tests).
+Learn more about [testing in Substrate here](../../knowledgebase/runtime/tests).

 ### 2. Pallet Configuration Trait